 The terms and conditions of each policy will outline what is included, and what is excluded.

-If you do, standard home insurance may not be sufficient.
+If you rent out your overseas property to holidaymakers, paying guests or even friends and family, then standard home insurance may not be sufficient.
 If you rely on regular rental income you may wish to consider insurance coverage for loss of rental income, should there be unforeseen circumstances, like a global pandemic.

 Overseas property insurance can also cover things like liability insurance for both guests who stay in your property, as well as any employees attending to the property for management, cleaning or maintenance reasons.

 Some of these inclusions will be offered as standard in an overseas property insurance policy, others may be optional extras at an additional cost.

 Building and contents: The main structure of the building and fixtures and fittings.
 It will also cover things like appliances, and furniture, including soft furnishing.